-$$\frac{S_A^D(0)}{S_B^D(0)} = \frac{S_A^F(1)}{S_B^F(1)} = \frac{2 + e^{\beta}}{2e^{\beta} + 1} > 1 \tag{10}$$ for any value of β < 1.
+$$\frac{S_A^D(0)}{S_B^D(0)} = \frac{S_A^F(1)}{S_B^F(1)} = \frac{2 + e^{\beta}}{2e^{\beta} + 1} > 1$$ (10)

+for any value of β < 1.
 That is, regions with many borders have larger market shares.
 The key observation is that region pairs with many borders tend to be over-represented among international pairs and under-represented among intranational pairs.
-This creates a positive selection bias that makes the observed difference in average market shares smaller (in absolute value) than the true average border effect.20
+This creates a positive selection bias that makes the observed difference in average market shares smaller (in absolute value) than the true average border effect.21

 Fortunately, there is a simple solution to this problem, namely, to estimate border effects conditioning on the number of borders.
 We shall show later that this type of selection bias is important empirically.
 But one can already suspect this by looking at Figure 5, which shows average intranational and international market shares in panels A and B, respectively.
-The color of a region represents the value of the average normalized share, with dark blue shades representing the smallest values and dark red shades representing the highest values.
-In countries with many regions, such as United Kingdom or Germany, regions have smaller than average intranational and international market shares (predominantly blue shades).
-In
+The color of a region represents the value of the average normalized share, with dark blue shades representing the smallest values and dark red shades representing the

-20The existence of this type of selection bias was noted first by Anderson and Van Wincoop (2003).
+21The existence of this type of selection bias was noted first by Anderson and Van Wincoop (2003).
 In their sample, however, the group of intranational pairs contained only Canadian provinces, i.e. regions with many borders; while the group of international region pairs contained mostly US states, i.e. regions with few borders.
 Thus, they found that this type of selection bias leads to overstating the average border effect.
 Here, with a balanced sample, this selection bias leads to understating the border effect.